INDICATION AND LIMITATION OF USE

 Primary endpoint1

-• OS: left-sided§ population; if significant, analyzed in overall population
+• OS: left-sided§ and overall population

 Secondary endpoints1